Lipitor is a prescription medication that’s approved by the FDA to:

 Lipitor can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Lipitor.
 These lists don’t include all possible side effects.

 For more information on the possible side effects of Lipitor, talk with your doctor or pharmacist.
-They can give you tips on how to deal with any side effects that may be bothersome.
+They can give you tips on how to manage any side effects that may be concerning or bothersome.

 Note: The Food and Drug Administration (FDA) tracks side effects of drugs it has approved.
 If you would like to notify the FDA of a side effect you’ve had with Lipitor, you can do so through MedWatch.